GraphicConverter-Mac-App/graphicconverter-osx/README.md

 # graphicconverter-osx
-Get GraphicConverter — a fast, flexible macOS image editor and converter supporting hundreds of formats with batch processing, editing tools, and modern workflow integration.
+Get GraphicConverter — a fast, flexible image editor and converter supporting hundreds of formats with batch processing, editing tools, and modern workflow integration.